ejcx/honeypotd/README.md

-# Honeypotd
+# honeypotd
+Life is short.
 Run a honeypot.